apache/airflow/docs/concepts.rst

 It is also possible to override the ``orm_deserialize_value`` method which is used for deserialization when recreating ORM XCom object.
 This happens every time we query the XCom table, for example when we want to populate XCom list view in webserver.
+If your XCom backend performs expensive operations, or has large values that aren't useful to show in such a view, override this method to provide an alternative representation.
 By default Airflow will use ``BaseXCom.orm_deserialize_value`` method which returns the value stored in Airflow database.
-In this way Airflow is avoiding unnecessary requests that may occur in custom ``deserialize`` methods of custom XCom backend.

 See :doc:`modules_management` for details on how Python and Airflow manage modules.